Localization of 3d $\mathcal{N}=2$ Supersymmetric Theories on $S^1 \times D^2$: The BPS boundary interactions on the torus

 \subsection{Three dimensional analogue of matrix factorization}

 In the presence of the boundary, the supersymmetric variation of the superpotential does not vanish.
 In two dimensional $\mathcal{N}=(2,2)$ theories, the boundary term for the superpotential is cancelled by the boundary interaction which satisfies the matrix factorization \cite{Kapustin:2002bi, Herbst:2008jq}.
-The three dimensional analogue of the matrix factorization is first pointed out in \cite{Gadde:2013sca}.
-In this subsection, we study similar story for the three dimensional $\mN=2$ theories on $S^1 \times \D$.
+The three dimensional analogue of the matrix factorization was pointed out first in \cite{Gadde:2013sca}.
+In this subsection, we study the matrix factorization for the three dimensional $\mN=2$ theories on $S^1 \times \D$.